-The Applicant alleged that subsequent to the imposition of the definitive anti-dumping duty on imports of laminated safety glass originating in or imported from China, Chinese exporters have shifted exporting of the subject products from China to some of their related companies in Malaysia.
-The Applicant further provided a list of related companies of the Chinese exporters that were identified in the original investigation.
+The Applicant alleged that subsequent to the imposition of the provisional payments and definitive anti-dumping duties on imports of windscreens for vehicles to be used in the SACU market as replacement glass in the aftermarket originating in or imported from China, Chinese exporters have shifted sourcing of the subject products from China to some of their related companies in Malaysia.

-Further to that, analysis of the change in the trade pattern of the import data from China and Malaysia pre and post imposition of the final duties on laminated safety glass from China indicates the possibility of country hopping from China to Malaysia.
+Further to that, analysis of the change in the trade pattern of the import data from China and Malaysia pre and post imposition of provisional payments and final duties on windscreens for vehicles from China indicates the possibility of country hopping from China to Malaysia.